COVID-19: Need Help or Want to Help?

 A State of California tax relief program for small businesses offers a free deferral of sales/use tax of up to $50,000 for businesses with less than $5 million in taxable sales.
 Additionally, the California Small Business Loan Guarantee program offers $50 million in state funding for those who may not qualify for federal funding.
 Please visit https://covid19.ca.gov/business-and-employers to learn about these programs and others that may help small businesses in California.

 The L.A.
-County Business and Worker Disaster Help Center can also guide businesses through the process to receive small business loans from the federal government, help with questions about the CARES Act and the Paycheck Protection Program, and connect you to Layoff Aversion services, tax credits, and comprehensive support.
-Visit their website, call 1-833-238-4450 or e-mail firstname.lastname@example.org.
+County Business and Worker Disaster Help Center can also guide businesses through the process to receive small business loans from the federal government, help with questions about the Paycheck Protection Program and other assistance programs, and connect you to Layoff Aversion services, tax credits, and comprehensive support.
+Visit their website, call 1-833-238-4450 or e-mail email@example.com.
 Live people are available to assist you.

 The U.S. Small Business Administration (SBA) is offering multiple new funding programs for small businesses suffering substantial economic injury as a result of COVID-19.
 Visit https://www.sba.gov/funding-programs/loans/coronavirus-relief-options, call SBA’s Customer Service Center at 800-659-2955, or e-mail firstname.lastname@example.org for more information on SBA disaster assistance.